A Line of Credit vs. a Loan: Which is Right For Me?

 When Would I Use a Line of Credit?

-This is why lines of credit are often used for:
+This is why lines of credit may often be used for:

 Irregular or Unpredictable Income

 In either case, sometimes the cash flow is good, and sometimes it’s not.
-It can be hard to predict when the highs or lulls may be, so a line of credit may act as a helpful safety net in case an emergency situation comes up.
+It may be hard to predict when the highs or lows may be, so a line of credit may act as a helpful safety net in case an emergency situation comes up.

 Unplanned expenses happen all the time.
 It’s hard to predict: